silviamaggi/smd-com/_posts/2021-03-21-importance-of-sketching-in-ux.md

 As much as wanted to follow my own advice and sketch every day, I couldn’t follow my own advice: I’d stare at the blank page, not knowing _what_ to draw, and then give up.

-After reading an article, I started a new journey and wrote about it on the post _[Learning to draw: a journey](https://silviamaggidesign.com/design/learning-to-draw/){:target="_blank"}_.
+After reading an article, I started a new journey and wrote about it on the post [Learning to draw: a journey](https://silviamaggidesign.com/design/learning-to-draw/){:target="_blank"}.